-10 8.
-A final comment: evidence of impact in practice
+6. A final comment: evidence of impact in practice

-This paper in itself provides an illustration of the practicalities involved in creating benefit for an academic via evidence-based impact; even if you do change behaviour after reading it, no feedback into items of concrete value to the academic co-authors (i.e. appraisal, REF Impact case study) is possible without evidence.
+This paper in itself provides an excellent illustration of the practicalities involved in creating benefit for an academic via evidence-based impact; even if you do change behaviour after reading it, no feedback into items of concrete value to the academic co-authors (i.e. appraisal, REF Impact case study) is possible without evidence.
 And, how will the university-based scientist find out if they are not told?
-Thus, dear reader, if this paper has had any influence on you, it would be valuable for us to hear from you, and we would be grateful for any comments.
-Even a one or two line e-mail to the authors (j.hillier@lboro.ac.uk) noting any changes or potential plans to change (e.g. 'I might now consider using an academic for internal training') would class as evidence.
-Readers are kindly reminded that even Raising Awareness is classed as impact (Reed, 2018) (Sect.
-6.2.2).
+Please remember that Raising Awareness is classed as impact (Reed, 2018) (Sect.
+5.2.2), and even a 1-2 line e-mail to the authors (j.hillier@lboro.ac.uk) noting this and potential plans (e.g. 'I might now consider using an academic for internal training') would class as evidence.

-9. Conclusions
+7. Conclusions